 Geo Framing works completely different.
 In this case we go back in time to an event that was missed.
 Let’s go back to the Arts and Crafts festival.
 Perhaps you have a client that is offering an Arts Camp late summer and they didn’t Geo-Fence the event.
 We can go back in time, capture the mobile device ids of people who were at the event, and then we serve ads to their phones and at their households on any device through their wifi connection.
 If the event is at least two weeks past but not more than six months, this is a great option to recommend.

 One final note, although I talk about Geo-Fencing mainly with Mobile Conquesting, it can be done with our display exchanges as well.
 The difference is the fence is not as tight or accurate, think one mile vs. 500 feet.

-If you need more help deciding which option is best for your business, reach out to us to schedule a capabilities appointment.
+If you need more help deciding which option is best for your business we can help, as a digital marketing agency located in Sonoma county, please reach out to us to schedule a capabilities appointment.